Azo-hub/homeBookingWebApp/README.md

 # WebAppApi - Api development :white_check_mark:
 This project was built with Spring Boot as a way of learning and testing some Spring Framework technologies.
 It is the backend logic to HomeBookingWebAppAngularFrontend.

-# AzoStore - Ecommerce Website :white_check_mark:
-This project was built with Spring Boot as a way of learning and testing some Spring Framework technologies.
 ## Index :pushpin:
 - [About the Project](https://github.com/Azo-hub/AzoStore-Public#about-the-project)
 * [License](https://github.com/Azo-hub/AzoStore-Public#license)

 ## About the Project :link:
 The following technologies and solutions were present in this project as highlighted below:
 - Java 17;